-The Office of Multicultural Affairs (OMA) is here for you and excited for Fall 2020!
+The Office of Multicultural Affairs (OMA) is here for you and excited to be a partner in your success!

 Check out what's upcoming on our Programs & Events page.
 We're also readily accessible by email, phone, Zoom, and Microsoft Teams.
 Don't hesitate to reach out anytime.

 Student Success Summit (August 24-26, 2021).
 Open to all new first year and transfer students, including international students.
 Workshops include how to leverage your academic advising session, classroom tips, career planning, getting engaged & involved, and student budgeting.
 You can sign up online for the Student Success Summit.
 For more information, e-mail: Allyson_lynch@uml.edu.

 ECCHO (Multicultural Club Council): a community gathering of club leaders to share successes, collaborations and engagement opportunities bi-weekly, from 6-7 p.m. on Thursdays.
 Email: Amy_Liss@uml.edu to RSVP.

 International Student Support: weekly Culture Shock Talk workshops, English Conversation Groups, buddy programs and more!
 OMA is also hosts International Education Week happening November 16-20, 2020.
 See a list of virtual events.
 Email: Allyson_Lynch@uml.edu for questions.

 LGBTQ+ Resources: Individual check-ins continue online as well as community training.
 Email: Amy_Liss@uml.edu for information.

 College Access Connections & Resources: transitional support for students who participate in college access organizations (such as TRIO, Bottom Line, Let's Get Ready, DC-CAP).
 Jump start your college career by partnering for your success.
 Contact Francine_Coston@uml.edu for more information.

 We are also offering online podcasts on our social media pages!
 Follow these links to listen to these episodes or listen on Spotify: